 Welcome to the community page for the city of Centerville, South Dakota.
 On this page you can find all the information on Centerville news, events, businesses, recreational opportunities and more.
 We are proud of our little city on the prairie and we invite you to exlore this website and find out why.
 Centerville...where YOU make a difference!

-This survey is designed to better assist the Centerville Development Corporation with future decisions on housing and the direction for future housing projects in Centerville.
+This survey was created to better assist the Centerville Development Corporation with future decisions on housing and the direction for future housing projects in Centerville.

 Centerville Runner-Up in Water Taste Test